CodiumTeam/docker-training/exercise-12/README.md

 1. Navigating through the web interface, explore the output of the pipeline for the different stages.

 ### Configure a pipeline trigger
-Next you are going to configure a trigger so the pipeline is automatically executed whenever a new commit is pushed to the repository.
+Next you are going to configure a trigger, so the pipeline is automatically executed whenever a new commit is pushed to the repository.

 1. Open the Gogs interface and navigate to the webhooks settings of the project on http://localhost:3000/gogs/flask-app/settings/hooks
 1. Select *Add a new webhook* of type **Gogs**